emersoncollective/data-repo-mvp/README.md

 Fantastic !
 We have used code notebooks (called Jupyter Notebooks) to write Python code to extract the different datasets.

-#### **If you are new to Python and Jupyter Notebooks** else [go here](#if-you-are-a-coder-and-comfortable-with-python) <br>
+#### **If you are new to Python and Jupyter Notebooks** else [you can skip this section](#if-you-are-a-coder-and-comfortable-with-python) <br>
-This code can be run in a number of different ways but we recommend utilizing google colab notebooks initially to review and run this code.
+This code can be run in a number of different ways but we recommend utilizing Google Colab notebooks initially to review and run this code.

 Note: Please keep this browser window open on the side to follow these directions and see additional contextual information regarding the structure of the repo and information on the datasets and code included.